Guidelines for Master's Thesis

 2. The master's thesis is defended through an oral presentation during the fall or spring semesters only.
 This defense summarizes the content of the thesis and is open to all interested persons.
 School-wide distribution of an invitation should go to all engineering faculty, graduate students, and seniors within your major at least two weeks before the defense.
 An invitation should be submitted to the Dean’s Office for posting.
 If needed, the Dean's Office will guide you through the preparation.

-5. After a thesis is successfully defended and the thesis report is finalized with the student’s advisor, FOUR copies of the thesis are to be delivered to the Dean’s Office as described below:
+4. After a thesis is successfully defended and the thesis report is finalized with the student’s advisor:

-8. Email the searchable pdf file of your approved thesis to Associate Dean Anita Raja firstname.lastname@example.org.
-Alternatively, you can also email a dropbox link where the file can be downloaded.
+b.
+The advisor should sign the thesis and you should email a searchable pdf file of your approved thesis to Beth Slack (email@example.com).
+Alternatively, you can also email a link where the file can be downloaded.